The Changing Landscape of Healthcare Staffing: Mergers & Acquisitions in the US

 A Growing Trend

 Healthcare staffing M&A in the US has been on the rise, reflecting the industry’s response to several key drivers.
 The first and foremost driver is the ever-increasing demand for healthcare services, driven by an aging population and an increasing shortage of nurses in the United States.
-As the demand for healthcare services grows, so does the need for qualified healthcare professionals, including nurses, doctors, and allied health workers.

 To meet this demand, healthcare staffing companies are expanding their reach through mergers and acquisitions.
 These strategic moves allow staffing firms to pool resources, expand their client bases, diversify key MSP / direct relationships, increase geographical footprint, and access a wider talent pool, all of which are critical in the highly competitive healthcare and medical staffing market.